Mahler equations for Zeckendorf numeration: Mahler equations for Zeckendorf numeration

-Now we come to the proof of the theorem. \begin{proof}[Proof of Theorem~\ref{thm:constant-term}] Let us suppose that the series~$g$ is computed by the weighted automaton~$ℬ$.
-By Lemma~\ref{lem:shift-by-one}, there is, for each integer~$j ⩾ 0$, a weighted automaton~$ℬ_j$ such that $ℬ_j((n)_Z) = g_{n-j}$ for each $n ⩾ j$, and $ℬ_j((n)_Z) = 0$ otherwise.
-By Lemma~\ref{lem:normalized}, it can be assumed that each weighted automaton $ℬ_j$ is normalized.
-The weighted automaton to compute the solution $f(x)$ of Equation~\eqref{eq:Dumas} is obtained by combining the automaton~$𝒜(P,f_0)$ with the automata~$ℬ_j$ for $0 ⩽ j ⩽ \tilde{h}$.
-The automaton is the disjoint union of these automata except that for each integer $0 ⩽ j ⩽ \tilde{h}$, the unique final state of~$ℬ_j$ is removed and that all transitions ending in that state now end in the states $s_{0,j,q,u}$ for all possible choices of $q$ and~$u$. \end{proof}
+Now we come to the proof of the theorem. \begin{proof}[Proof of Theorem~\ref{thm:constant-term}] Let us suppose that the series~$g= \sum_{n⩾ 0}g_n x^n$ is computed by the weighted automaton~$ℬ$.
+For each integer~$j ⩾ 0$, iterating Lemma~\ref{lem:shift-by-one} $j$ times, there is a weighted automaton~$ℬ_j$ such that $ℬ_j((n)_Z) = g_{n-j}$ for each $n ⩾ j$, and $ℬ_j((n)_Z) = 0$ otherwise.
+By Lemma~\ref{lem:normalized}, it can be assumed that each weighted automaton~$ℬ_j$ is normalised.
+The weighted automaton to compute the solution $f(x)$ of Equation~\eqref{eq:Dumas} is obtained by combining the automaton~$\mathcal{A}(P,f_0)$ defined by the Mahler equation~\eqref{eq:Z-Mahler-equation} (where there is no $g$), with the automata~$ℬ_j$ for $0 ⩽ j ⩽ \tilde{h}$.
+The automaton is the disjoint union of these automata except that for each integer $0 ⩽ j ⩽ \tilde{h}$, the unique final state of~$ℬ_j$ is removed and that all transitions ending in that state now end in the states $s_{0,j,q,u}$ for all possible choices of $q$ and~$u$.
+We denote the resulting automaton by $\mathcal{C}$.